lajosbencz/phalcon-hint-generator/README.md

 # Phalcon Hint Generator

-## Generates PHP code hints from Phalcon Zephir source for IDEs
+## Generates PHP code hints from (Phalcon) Zephir source for IDEs

-A sloppy, slow and inefficient "parser" to generate code hints for the latest **Phalcon PHP Framework**... but hey, it works! :]
+A sloppy "parser" to generate code hints for the latest **Phalcon PHP Framework**... but hey, it works! :]

-I've found that the development of Phalcon (thankfully) to obsolete the handy IDE code hinting provided by [Phalcon Devtools](https://github.com/phalcon/phalcon-devtools).
+I've found that the development (thankfully) of Phalcon to obsolete the handy IDE code hinting provided by [Phalcon Devtools](https://github.com/phalcon/phalcon-devtools).
 Advice, bug reports, pull requests are welcome!

+It should also work with any Zephir project, just ignore the warning message about the missing version file.

 ### Usage